Satyam882/Advance-java/README.md

 - service method is invoked.
 - destroy method is invoked.
 # Servlet interface
-Servlet interface provides commonbehaviorto all the servlets.Servlet interface defines methods that all servlets must implement
+Servlet interface provides commonbehaviorto all the servlets.Servlet interface defines methods that all servlets must implement.
+# JSP technology
+JSP technology is used to create web application just like Servlet technology.
+It can be thought of as an extension to Servlet because it provides more functionality than servlet such as expression language, JSTL, etc.

+A JSP page consists of HTML tags and JSP tags.
+The JSP pages are easier to maintain than Servlet because we can separate designing and development.
+It provides some additional features such as Expression Language, Custom Tags, etc.